apache/druid/docs/ingestion/kafka-ingestion.md

 ### `tuningConfig`

-Specify tuning properties in a `tuningConfig` object at the top level of an ingestion spec.
+You specify tuning properties in a `tuningConfig` object at the top level of an ingestion spec.

 The following table outlines the `tuningConfig` configuration properties specific to Apache Kafka.